barracudanetworks/GoWorker/README.md

 goworker
 ====
-GoWorker is still very experimental.
+GoWorker is still under heavy development.
 APIs are subject to change.

 ## Installation
 To install GoWorker, simply run